aemysites/aemydocs/tutorial.md

 <img width="1174" height="1030" alt="Screenshot 2025-07-10 at 19 05 50" src="https://github.com/user-attachments/assets/ceffc74c-7c34-498a-8015-0ab4b89c7a53" />

-Once AEMY is done with this task:
+Once AEMY is done with this task, you can close this issue.
-1. Close this issue.
-2. Go to your content source folder (SharePoint or DA), select all files present in your website folder and click **Preview** button on sidekick.
-4. **Success**: The content from your site is now all on Edge Delivery!
+The content from your site is now all on Edge Delivery!
 You can check the content on the preview URL (which gave 404 error before you started with Step 1 of this tutorial)

 <img width="1174" height="1030" alt="Screenshot 2025-07-10 at 18 54 34" src="https://github.com/user-attachments/assets/88781614-fb39-40cd-8e5a-56b814e72eae" />